tomsaleeba/ergoslab/README.md

 # What is this thing?
-I've been using an ErgoDox Infinity and an EZ as my daily drivers for quite a few years now and I love them.
-I'm looking for something more compact and with more (easily accessible) thumb keys.
-There are so many candidates ([here](https://docs.google.com/spreadsheets/d/19-rTWbp8SCKdZFByPZu3RT8NSF8vVddDe8WL6R6b1qQ/edit?usp=sharing), [here](https://keebfol.io/), [here](https://golem.hu/boards/) and [here](https://github.com/diimdeep/awesome-split-keyboards)) but none match *exactly* what I want, so why not build my own!
+Before swapping to this keyboard, I had been using an ErgoDox Infinity and an EZ as my daily drivers for quite a few years.
+I loved using them but I was looking for something more compact and with more (easily accessible) thumb keys.
+There are so many candidates ([here](https://docs.google.com/spreadsheets/d/19-rTWbp8SCKdZFByPZu3RT8NSF8vVddDe8WL6R6b1qQ/edit?usp=sharing), [here](https://keebfol.io/), [here](https://golem.hu/boards/) and [here](https://github.com/diimdeep/awesome-split-keyboards)) but none match *exactly* what I want, so I decided build my own!

 ![ergoslab keyboard photo](./ergoslab.jpg)